SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/10-advanced-joins.md

 # Advanced Joins

 :::tip Since `2.0.0`
-Most of the motivation of needing the following has been addressed in 2.0 with nested select and entity loader.
+Most of the need for the following has been addressed in 2.0 with nested select and entity loader.
+This is still a good reference when you have complex queries that you have roll your own.
 :::

 A case study of a complex relational query with multiple joins and custom selects.